gudrunhe/secdec/doc/source/quickstart.rst

 the exponents :math:`\alpha_{ij}`.
 The :class:`Polynomial <pySecDec.algebra.Polynomial>`
 class stores these in two arrays:

-..
-TODO: use doctest --> using sphinx's own ``make doctest`` also runs test of all included docstrings from the source code

 >>> from pySecDec.algebra import Polynomial
 >>> poly = Polynomial([[1,0], [0,2]], ['A', 'B'])
 >>> poly